What Is the Minimum PIP Coverage In Florida?

 Florida is a “no fault” car insurance state

 Florida remains one of the few states with “no fault” car insurance and accident compensation laws.
 Personal Injury Protection (PIP) insurance provides protection regardless of which party is held legally responsible for the car accident.

 Florida’s “no fault” Personal Injury Protection (PIP) coverage provides protection for the driver of the automobile, the passengers, and any pedestrian struck by the vehicle.
 Generally speaking, PIP covers medical expenses, and may cover lost wages and other damages in certain situations.
 In most cases, the PIP claim is filed by the insured driver to their own insurance company and there are time limits for filing a claim.
 PIP laws are always changing and it is important to note the specific language included in your insurance policy to make sure you receive the compensation that you deserve according to the terms of your PIP policy.

 We specialize in PIP insurance claims

 Ged Lawyers, LLP specializes in handling Personal Injury Protection (PIP) insurance claims.
 Our skilled team stays up-to-date on changes in Florida’s insurance laws, and aggressively goes up against the insurance companies to recover just compensation for our clients.
 If you have been injured in a car accident, as a driver, passenger, or pedestrian, let us help you file for PIP claim for the greatest compensation possible.
-Contact our office at 844-443-3529 or online to schedule a confidential consultation with one of our PIP specialists to discuss your claim.
+Contact our office at 844-443-3529 or online to schedule a free case review with one of our PIP specialists to discuss your claim.